Can Vision Language Models Learn Intuitive Physics from Interaction?: Discussion

 Our experiments found no evidence in favor of (1).
 Across all four tasks, both GRPO and SFT post-training led to models performing close to ceiling on held-out test instances.
 This supports recent results showing that task-specific post-training can make VLMs perform well within the visual intuitive physics problems they are trained on \citep{balazadeh2024synthetic,buschoff2025testing}.

-In contrast, for (2), we found that interaction did not confer a clear advantage for generalizing to new tasks.
+For (2), we found that interaction did not confer a clear advantage for generalizing to new tasks.
 We found that both GRPO and SFT allowed slight generalization within tasks that share the same data distribution (for example from x-only top block to binary-stability top block; note that this is not the case for the older Qwen2.5-VL-7B model).
-However, we find no generalization to other tasks in a zero-shot setting.

-To summarize, while we find some traces of generalization, it is very limited and the post-trained models do not transfer to all related tasks.
+While we find some traces of generalization, it is very limited and the post-trained models do not transfer to all related tasks.
 We hypothesized that interaction would be helpful for learning generalizable physical intuitions.
-However, we again do not find clear evidence that training these models with interaction gives them generalizable physical intuitions, nor that it is better than SFT when it comes to generalization to related tasks.
+However, we do not find clear evidence that training these models with interaction gives them generalizable physical intuitions, nor that it is better than SFT when it comes to generalization to related tasks.

-While our decodability analysis showed that the properties of interest for solving the physics tasks, such as both binary stability and x-offset, are highly decodable from activations at all intermediate layers in the base, SFT-trained and GRPO-trained models, neither post-training method was able to make the model use this information on out-of-distribution tasks.
+While our decodability analysis showed that the relevant properties for solving the physics tasks, such as binary stability and x-offset, are highly decodable from activations at all intermediate layers in the base, SFT-trained and GRPO-trained models, neither post-training method yielded models that make use this information on out-of-distribution tasks.

-To conclude, interaction, in the sense of one-step reinforcement learning with GRPO, does not appear to confer a general advantage for solving a family of related intuitive physics problems.
-Indeed, GRPO appears to perform similarly within-distribution to SFT, which is also unable to facilitate reliable generalization.
-These results, along with our decodability analysis, indicate that models trained with either post-training method learn non-general shortcuts rather than robust physical intuitions.